johnbillion/wp-crontrol/CONTRIBUTING.md

 ## Running the Tests

 The test suite includes acceptance tests which run in a Docker container.
-Ensure Docker Desktop is running, then start the containers with:
+Ensure Docker Desktop is running before running the tests.

-	composer exec tests-start

-To run the whole test suite which includes acceptance tests, linting, and static analysis:
+To run the whole test suite which includes integration tests, acceptance tests, linting, and static analysis:

 	composer test

 To run tests individually, run one of:

-	composer test:acceptance
 	composer test:phpcs
 	composer test:phpstan

-To stop the Docker containers:
+	composer test:integration
+	composer test:acceptance

+To run individual tests:

+	composer test:acceptance -- --codecept-args="tests/acceptance/AddEventCest.php"

+The individual integration and acceptance tests require the Docker containers to be running.
+To start and stop them, use:

+	composer exec tests-start
 	composer exec tests-stop

 ## Releasing a New Version